quasarframework/quasar/docs/src/pages/style/theme-builder.md

   - theming/ThemeBuilder
 ---

 One of the most important parts of a website/app is to build a brand for it.
-First step is to choose the brand colors that you are going to use and this is what the tool below helps you.
+First step is to choose the brand colors that you are going to use and this is what the tool below helps you with.

 ## Theme Builder